2Faculty of Biology, Lomonosov Moscow State University, 119234 Moscow, Russia

 3Institute for Information Transmission Problems, Russian Academy of Sciences, 127051 Moscow, Russia

-KEY WORDS: Nrf2, Keap1, aging, lifespan, oxidative stress, age-related disorders, antioxidants
+KEY WORDS: Nrf2, mitochondria, aging, lifespan, oxidative stress, aging diseases, antioxidants